Building Your First Design System

 Overview

-Going from a brand to a working design system is a skill almost nobody actually has.
+Turning a brand into a working design system is a skill few people have.
 Brand designers stop at the identity.
-UI engineers start from a Figma file someone else handed them.
-The translation work in the middle (turning a logo, a hero colour, and a couple of brand values into a usable, scalable token system) sits in a gap that most teams never staff.
-This article is about what that skill consists of and why it is rarer than it should be.
+Engineers start from a Figma file someone handed them.
+The work in between, turning a logo, one colour, and a few brand values into a token system, falls in a gap most teams never staff.
+This is what that work is, and why it stays rare.

 1.A brand is not a design system

-Most brands ship with a logo, one or two hero colours, a typeface, and a few photographs that capture the mood.
-That is enough to make a poster, a business card, or a homepage hero.
-It is nowhere near enough to build a product.
-The moment you need a disabled state for a button, a hover colour for a link, or a background tint for a selected row, the brand guidelines have nothing to say.
+A brand ships a logo, one or two colours, a typeface, some photos.
+Enough for a poster or a homepage hero.
+Not enough for a product.
+The moment you need a button's disabled state, a link's hover colour, or the tint of a selected row, the brand says nothing.
 You are on your own.

-A design system is the layer that sits between the brand and the product.
-It takes the brand's raw material (colour, type, shape, tone) and expands it into a complete set of tokens that cover every UI surface you will ever ship.
-Primary, secondary, success, warning, error.
-Borders at three intensities.
+A design system sits between the brand and the product.
+It takes the raw material, colour and type and shape, and builds the tokens every screen needs.
+Primary and secondary.
+Success, warning, error.
+Borders at three weights.
 Backgrounds at four elevations.
-Type at seven sizes with matching line heights.
-Spacing on a rhythm.
-None of that is in the brand.
-All of it has to be derived from it.
+Type at seven sizes with line heights that fit.
+Spacing on a grid.
+None of this is in the brand.
+All of it comes from it.

 That derivation is the skill.
-It is not visible in the final design system, which is why almost nobody talks about it.
-The output looks like a list of colours and sizes.
-The work that produced them looks like nothing.
+It does not show in the result.
+The output is a list of colours and sizes.
+The work behind it looks like nothing, so almost nobody names it.

 2.Why the skill is rare

-The work of translating between them belongs to neither role cleanly.
-It needs a brand designer's intuition for what feels like the brand, an engineer's discipline about state and consistency, and a systems thinker's ability to hold the whole token graph in their head at once.
-People with all three are uncommon.
-Teams that recognise the skill exists at all are uncommon.
+The translation belongs to neither.
+It needs a designer's feel for what reads as the brand, an engineer's discipline about state, and a systems thinker's grip on the whole token graph.
+People with all three are rare.
+Teams that know the skill exists are rarer.

-The usual result is that the translation happens by accident.
-A frontend developer picks a hover colour that looks roughly right.
-A designer in Figma chooses a shade of grey that happens to be available.
-Six months later the product has eighty-seven slightly different greys and nobody remembers which one is the real one.
-The brand and the product have drifted, and nobody can point to the moment it happened.
+So it happens by accident.
+A developer picks a hover colour that looks about right.
+A designer grabs a grey that was already on the canvas.
+Six months later the product has eighty-seven greys and nobody knows which one is real.
+The brand and the product drifted, and no one can point to when.

 3.What the skill actually consists of